 To this I bought a pair of tooth wheels and a pair of toothed belts.
 Focus motor must be used in two different configurations.
 If it works good I maybe order one more motor so I don't have to move the motor between the telescopes.
 I found these tooth wheels at an German company.
 The pitch of the toothed belt is 2.5 and 6 mm width, the belts are specified down to minus 30 C degrees.
 The big tooth wheel has 40 teeth and the smaller has 30 teeth.

 This was a bit of luck that both motor shaft and the telescopic shaft has a diameter of 6 mm and the tooth wheel fit directly.
 Here how it looks with the smaller tooth wheel mounted on the gearbox.

 I have chosen to put the second tooth wheel on the side of the focus axis that doesn't has the reducer of 1:10.

 Here are the tooth wheel of 40 teeth mounted.
-If I counted correctly will the motor shaft after the gearbox rotate 8 revolutions at 65,000 steps, which is the max.
+If I counted correctly the motor shaft after the gearbox rotate 8 revolutions at 65,000 steps, which is the max.
 With the tooth wheels 30/40 it is the equivalent of one end position to the other in the telescope focus range.

 Testing the motor in it's proposed place, I choose this construction before the direct coupling to get a more compact installation, I do not like when the motor hang out on the side of the telescope.
-It remains one problem, how do I manufactured a mounting bracket for the motor.
+It remains one problem, how do I manufacture a mounting bracket for the motor?
 There are not many screws on the telescope to take advantage of and I do not want to drill holes in the telescope, or?

 This view from a different angle.
 One problem I anticipate will occur, will focus slip in the friction clutch when the telescope is pointing upwards?
 Has drawn the friction clutch very tight, but are likely to be problems anyway, rack and pinion had probably been better.